owaits/ScreenMonkey.Help/reference/clipTypes/LiveVideoSnapshotClip.md

 ![](../../images/LiveVideoSnapshotIcon.png)
 # Live Video Snapshot Clip

-This clip type allows you to quickly and easily grab a freeze frame image from live video input.
+This clip type allows you to quickly and easily grab a freeze frame image from a live video input.
 It is similar to the still store function on a hardware vision mixer.
 The stills grabbed can then be displayed using Screen Monkey.

 You can create as many Live Video Snapshot clips as you need, each with a different still image.